sfigg/commercialization-public/manufacture/desktop/windows-10-s-manufacturing-mode.md

 ## Overview

 To run scripts, installers, and diagnostic tools on the factory floor, Windows 10 S has a manufacturing mode.
-This mode allows you to run unsigned code only in Audit Mode.
+This mode allows you to run unsigned code in Audit Mode.
 Enable manufacturing mode by adding a registry key to an offline image.
 Disable manufacturing mode by removing the registry key when booted into audit mode.

 > [!IMPORTANT]